LeonardoJunio/Chat-Java/README.md

 <h1 align="center">Chat - Java</h1>

-<p align="center">Chat between users, like a group chat, but you can send a private message to 1 or more users</p>
+<p align="center">Chat between users (at localhost, for now), like a group chat, but you can send as private to 1 or more users.
+Besides messages, files can also be sent (in this case, they are saved in a folder with the users' names).
+The system stores logs of messages and errors in TXT files.
+The message flow would be: ClienteFrameService -> ClienteService -> ListenerSocket(Servidor) -> ListenerSocket(Cliente - to send to the others users).</p>

 <hr>